Warning! Don’t read on if you have arachnophobia. You might regret it.

 Step 1.
 Make a home.
 Before you find yourself a spider, you have to find a home to keep it in.
 Unused tupperware works well, or you can buy a specially made cage for about $25.
 If you use a tupperware, make sure that it is ventilated by poking small holes in the lid, to keep the spider from dying.
 They need to breathe too!
 For decoration, keep it simple.
 Sand or woodchips work well, while rocks may crush your spider when the cage is moved.
 Put a few plants, fake or real, into your cage.
 As Trevor says, “Jumping spiders prefer to inhabit leaves, plants, flowers, and other organic material because it provides a great spot for them to construct a protective web.
 Due to the many folds and crevices in leaves or flowers, they are able to use much less webbing.
 The leaves also provide extra concealment and structural support.”

 Step 2.
 Acquire yourself a jumper.
 This is the tricky part.
 Buying a spider online is not the greatest idea.
 The sites are often sketchy and spiders often die in transport.
 Additionally, their prices are comically high.
 This leaves you with the second option.
 Catching your own friend.
-When this article is published, early May, will not be a good time to find jumpers.
-“Jumping spiders can be found all year but the time to find the largest and most colorful ones is from early July to late October,” says Trevor.
-“This is when the genus Phidippus is active.
-They will begin as spiderlings in early July but quickly mature to a juvenile within a few months, and at this time they are starting to show color and are much larger but are not yet fully matured.
+When this article is re-published, late August, is the start of a window from late July to early October where jumping spiders are fully grown and actively searching for a mate.
+“This is when the genus Phidippus is active,” says Trevor.
+“They will begin as spiderlings in early July but quickly mature to a juvenile within a few months, and at this time they are starting to show color and are much larger but are not yet fully matured.
 Give it another month and they should be fully matured.
 This phase from September to October is when they are out actively looking for a mate; this is the best time to find them.”
-When the season arrives, it should be rather easy to find your quarry.
+During this time, it should be rather easy to find your quarry.
 Look at the top of a metal fence post, where the upside down U shape meets with the horizontal pole.
 Two little spaces on either side of the pole are where you will find a jumper.
 Be careful though, as jumpers are not the only thing to live there.
 Trevor gives his insight: “I usually use a wooden dowel, preferably about 7 inches long.
 You need to take extreme caution when doing this, as Jumping spiders are not dangerous to us but Black Widows are.
 They are also commonly found in these areas, this is why you must always perform a visual check.
 Make sure the web is small and very thick; this is likely a jumping spider web.
 If the web is spread out very thin, messy, and there is a large black spider in there, I would recommend keeping your distance.”
 If, when you put the stick in and coax the spider out, it is a jumper, prepare to catch it.
 Hold the cage near to the spider and use the lid or the stick to try to force the spider into the cage.
 “After you have pushed it out of its web it will likely try to flee, but do not panic, as they are harmless and rarely bite.
 Use your dowel to coax them into the cage.
 Once they are inside, close the lid and you have just caught a jumping spider.
 If you don’t have the necessary resources to care for it then release it, but If you do have the resources to give it a better life than it is currently living, feel free to keep it.”
 This can be difficult, and you might not catch the spider on your first try.
 Don’t bother that spider for a day or two, because you might stress it out and force it to move.

 Step 3.
 Feed it.
 So, you have a jumpy friend.
 To keep that friend around for the months to come, you should probably feed the little guy.
 “Feeding a jumping spider is very simple,” says Trevor.
 “All you have to do is go to the pet store and go to the feeder cricket bin, and ask for small crickets or large ones depending on the spider’s size.
 They can eat things about two times the size of their body.
 Once you have the crickets, simply grab some tweezers and drop them into the cage, and the spider will eat it in due time.”